Skip to content

 )

-At the defineWorkspace level you can also use the extends option instead to inherit from your root-level config.
+Additionally, at the defineWorkspace level, you can use the extends option to inherit from your root-level configuration.
+All options will be merged.

 ts